ipfs/js-ipfs/packages/ipfs-message-port-protocol/README.md

 ### Callback

 Primitive callbacks that take single parameter supported by [structured cloning algorithm][] like progress callback used across IPFS APIs can be encoded / decoded.
-Unilke most encoders `transfer` argument is required (because value is encoded to a [MessagePort][] that can only be transferred)
+Unlike most encoders `transfer` argument is required (because value is encoded to a [MessagePort][] that can only be transferred)

 ```js
 import { encodeCallback, decodeCallback } from 'ipfs-message-port-protocol/core'